 The Department of Mathematics provides programs of the highest quality leading to bachelor's degrees in mathematics and secondary mathematics education and master’s degrees in secondary mathematics education.
 The department has a strong commitment to excellence in teaching and offers a wide range of courses in pure and applied mathematics, statistics and mathematics education.

 We focus on preparing our students for careers or graduate study in mathematical fields, including secondary mathematics teaching, pure mathematics, applied mathematics, statistics and actuarial science.
 We also serve the broader university community by providing a full range of introductory through advanced mathematics courses supporting students at all levels and with all majors.

-- If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department's Drop-Add Table during the first week of class and get on a Waiting List.
+- If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department Office (208 Wickersham) during the first week of class and get on a Waiting List.
 Individual instructors are not permitted to give overrides for most math courses.
-Waiting List Forms are also available at the Math Office in Wickersham Hall.

-- All BSE Mathematics Majors and Post-Baccalaureat Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
+- All BSE Mathematics Majors and Post-Baccalaureate Certification students are required to compile a Mathematics Content Portfolio to fulfill the requirements for department certification.
 Those students who are registered in MATH 310/311 and above are required to submit materials for their content portfolio.
-Forms and information can be downloaded as MS Word files.
-(Initial Submission, Continuing Submissions)
+The form and information is contained within this .pdf file.